-After this offering, the holders of shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act as provided under the terms of the Investors' Rights Agreement, dated as of December 31, 2019 between us and the holders of our convertible preferred stock, or the Investors' Rights Agreement, subject to the 180-day lock-up agreements described above.
+After this offering, the holders of shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act as provided under the terms of the Investors' Rights Agreement, dated as of December 31, 2019 between us and the holders of our redeemable convertible preferred stock, or the Investors' Rights Agreement, subject to the 180-day lock-up agreements described above.
 See "Description of Capital Stock - Registration Rights."
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.

-We have broad discretion in the use of our existing cash and cash equivalents and the net proceeds from this offering and may not use them effectively.
+We have broad discretion in the use of our existing cash, cash equivalents and short-term investments and the net proceeds from this offering and may not use them effectively.

-Our management will have broad discretion in the application of our existing cash and cash equivalents and the net proceeds from this offering, including for any of the purposes described in the section entitled "Use of Proceeds," and you will not have the opportunity as part of your investment decision to assess whether such proceeds are being used appropriately.
-Because of the number and variability of factors that will determine our use of our existing cash and cash equivalents and the net proceeds from this offering, their ultimate use may vary substantially from their currently intended use.
-Our management might not apply our existing cash and cash equivalents and the net proceeds from this offering in ways that ultimately increase the value of your investment.
+Our management will have broad discretion in the application of our existing cash, cash equivalents and short-term investments and the net proceeds from this offering, including for any of the purposes described in the section entitled "Use of Proceeds," and you will not have the opportunity as part of your investment decision to assess whether such proceeds are being used appropriately.
+Because of the number and variability of factors that will determine our use of our existing cash, cash equivalents and short-term investments and the net proceeds from this offering, their ultimate use may vary substantially from their currently intended use.
+Our management might not apply our existing cash, cash equivalents and short-term investment.
 The failure by our management to apply these funds effectively could harm our business.
-Pending their use, we may invest the net proceeds from this offering in short-term, investment-grade, interest-bearing securities.
-These investments may not yield a favorable return to our stockholders.
+Pending their use, we may invest the net proceeds from this offering in short-term, investments may not yield a favorable return to our stockholders.
 If we do not invest or apply the net proceeds from this offering in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.